Shadow Lass: Fictional character biography

-Tasmia Mallor originates from the planet Talok VIII, and possesses darkness-manipulating abilities.
-She and her cousin Grev (Shadow Kid) received from their ancestors, whose spirits reside in a cave on Talok VIII (Talokians practice ancestor worship).
+Tasmia Mallor originates from the planet Talok VIII, and possesses darkness-manipulating abilities that she and her cousin Grev (Shadow Kid) received from their ancestors, whose spirits reside in a cave on Talok VIII (Talokians practice ancestor worship).
 As her ancestors before her from the past thousand years, Tasmia is the hereditary shadow champion of Talok VIII.
-Her 20th century ancestors, Lydea Mallor and Lyrissa Mallor, were also shadow champions and members of the interstellar police force L.E.G.I.O.N.
+Her 20th century ancestors, Lydea Mallor and Lyrissa Mallor, are also shadow champions and members of the interstellar police force L.E.G.I.O.N.

 Grev Mallor joins the Legion Academy as Shadow Kid, but knows that he cannot join the Legion due to a rule preventing members from having the same powers.
 However, he believes that he is better prepared to defend Talok in Tasmia's absence.

-Shadow Lass joins the Legion after her homeworld is invaded by the Fatal Five.
-She helps the Legion to defeat them.
-After joining, she became romantically involved with Lar Gand and eventually marries him.
-Their marriage is rocky for years despite their strong feelings for each other, and Tasmia goes into mourning when Gand dies.
-He is possessed by the Time Trapper's essence and temporarily resurrected before a cataclysmic battle erases the Trapper from existence.
+Shadow Lass joins the Legion after her homeworld is invaded by the Fatal Five, and she helps the Legion to defeat them.
+After joining, she becomes romantically involved with Lar Gand and eventually marries him.

 1994 reboot

-In post-Zero Hour continuity, Shadow Lass is raised by priests and separated from her mother to ensure their safety.
-After her mother is killed in battle, Tasmia gains her ancestors' shadow powers and joins the Legion as Umbra following a battle with United Planets diplomats.
+In post-Zero Hour continuity, Shadow Lass was raised by priests and separated from her mother, the previous Shadow Champion, to ensure their safety.
+After her mother is killed in battle, Tasmia gains her ancestors' shadow powers.
+Shortly afterward, a United Planets ship arrives on Talok VIII, proselytizing the benefits of U.P. membership.
+Despite Tasmia's efforts, the priests agree to have Talok VIII join the United Planets.
+Tasmia is dismissed and travels to Earth, where she joins the Legion of Super-Heroes as Umbra.

 Umbra is later among the Legionnaires who are lost in a space rift and transported to another galaxy.
-Saturn Girl attempts to telepathically calm her, but a telepathic matrix interferes with her powers, creating a shadow creature fueled by their pain before Brainiac 5 heals them.
+Saturn Girl attempts to telepathically calm her, but a telepathic matrix interferes with her powers.
+This leaves Saturn Girl comatose and creates a shadow creature fueled by Umbra and Saturn Girl's combined pain and fear.
+Left without pain or fear, Umbra attacks Ultra Boy and Monstress.
+Brainiac 5 manages to restore Umbra and Saturn Girl's minds, which causes Umbra to break down crying.

-Umbra later returns to Talok VIII and discovers that her cousin Grev has cloaked the planet in darkness and had it withdraw from the United Planets.
-However, he is killed by the Shadow's power, and Umbra removes the cloak before leaving.
+After returning to United Planets space, Umbra's powers suddenly stop working.
+To find out what had happened, she returns to Talok VIII for the first time since her dismissal.
+There, she finds the planet completely cloaked in shadow.
+Maven, one of the priests who had trained her, informs Umbra that after her loss in the rift, she was presumed dead.
+The priests empowered Umbra's cousin Grev with the shadows and had him cloak Talok VII in shadow, withdrawing from the United Planets.
+Umbra confronts Grev, but finds that he has died after being overwhelmed by his powers.
+Umbra regains her powers and removes the cloak from Talok VIII before returning to the Legion.